 Everyone wants to be heard.
 Yet the person you’re speaking to isn’t always listening.
 Customers seek someone to understand their goals, deliver a solution, and facilitate a purchase experience.
 To do this well, though, requires being skilled in active listening.
 Do your dealership salespeople understand that listening is a skill set?

 Whether it be on the phone or in person, every good car salesperson must pay undivided attention to the shopper.
 Whereas passive listening are those situations where communication is essentially one-way, and the receiver isn’t providing any feedback or showing they’re listening, active listening proves to the person speaking that you’re right there with them.
 You understand what they’re saying.
 Sure, at DealerKnows, we also train “reflective listening”, but for today’s discussion, I want to share the steps your sales team must embrace when active listening.

 What are the five rules of active listening?

 S: Summarize their needs and next steps

-Let’s dive into each one individually.
+Let’s dive into each active listening rule individually.